 Cosmetic laser for tattoo removal is becoming increasingly popular for people who want to have their tattoos removed.
 The growth of this process has emerged from the increase in people getting tattoos and the popularity of body art throughout the world.
 With tattoos becoming more socially acceptable some individuals are making rash decisions and getting the first tattoo they see on any part of their body.
 Others are getting boyfriend’s or girlfriend’s names tattooed onto their skin, only to split up with them at a later date.
 As well as this laser technology has improved drastically and has proven to be a successful method for removing tattoo ink.
 If you would like to learn more you can check out these Tattoo removal results here.

 Laser tattoo removal works by sending a laser light through the skin’s surface to break up the ink and reduce it into tiny particles.
 Once the particles are small enough the body is able to remove them via its own natural immune system.
 It can take several sessions to remove even a small tattoo and the ease of removal depends on where it is located.
 However, thanks to the advancement in technology in today’s society, there are newer treatments available such as PicoSure that are designed so that you would require fewer sessions and encounter greater results – you can view the Picosure tattoo removal procedure here.

-The process itself can be quite painful and many describe the removal of a tattoo to be more painful than getting one was in the first place.
+The process of most laser tattoo removals can be quite painful and many describe the removal of a tattoo to be more painful than getting one was in the first place.
 There are however ways of easing the pain such as applying a local anaesthetic cream.
 Although painful the side effects are minimal, some experience lightening or darkening of the skin, but this should return to normal within 6 months.
 Other side effects include blistering, and sensitive skin.